The Bernhardt Lab @ Duke University

 Former Technicians

-2014-2023 - Steve was the #DukeBGC lab manager for many years berore and after getting his MS with lab alumni Marcelo Ardón.
+Steve Anderson - 2014-2023 - Steve was the #DukeBGC lab manager for many years berore and after getting his MS with lab alumni Marcelo Ardón.
 Steve is now working for the Albermarle Pamlico National Estuarine Program.

 Eric Moore - 2015-2018 - Eric managed the field operations for multiple stream and watershed monitoring stations in both West Virginia and North Carolina as part of our research on mountaintop mining and the StreamPULSE project.
 Eric is now a PhD student with lab alum Ashley Helton at U Conn.